 Office of the Secretary, Interior.

-We, the Department of the Interior (Department), through this interim final rule (IFR), revise our rulemaking procedures to implement an Executive order (E.O.) entitled “Promoting the Rule of Law Through Improved Agency Guidance Documents.”
-The E.O. requires Federal Agencies to finalize regulations or amend existing regulations to establish processes and procedures for issuing guidance documents, among other actions.
+On October 26, 2020, the Department of the Interior (Department) published an interim final rule implementing an Executive order (E.O.), entitled “Promoting the Rule of Law Through Improved Agency Guidance Documents.”
+The E.O. defined guidance documents and required Federal agencies to finalize regulations or amend existing regulations to establish processes and procedures for issuing guidance documents, among other actions.
 In accordance with the E.O. entitled, “Revocation of Certain Executive Orders Concerning Federal Regulation” issued by President Biden on January 20, 2021, this final rule rescinds the Department's interim final rule.

 Start Further Info